deusXmachina-dev/landing-page/src/_docs/terms_of_use_24_7_25.md

 ---

 ## 11. Indemnification
-You will indemnify and hold harmless SenseFlow and our officers, directors, employees, and agents from any claim, demand, losses, or damages (including reasonable attorneys’ fees) arising out of or related to: (a) your use of the Services; (b) your User Content; or (c) your violation of these Terms or applicable law.
+You will indemnify and hold harmless SenseFlow and its affiliates from and against any third‑party claims arising from your use of the Services or violation of these Terms.

 ---

 ## 12. Termination
+You may discontinue your use of the Services at any time.

+We reserve the right, at our sole discretion, to suspend or terminate the Services or your Account (in whole or in part) at any time, with or without notice, for any reason or no reason, including but not limited to:(a) your actual or suspected violation of these Terms or any other policy;(b) unlawful, fraudulent, or abusive use of the Services;(c) compliance with a law‑enforcement request, court order, or applicable law;(d) our determination that providing the Services to you is no longer commercially viable;(e) an extended period of inactivity on your Account; or(f) our decision to discontinue the Services generally.

+Upon termination or suspension:

+your right to access or use the Services will immediately cease;

+we may deactivate or delete your Account and all related information and files; and

+we will have no liability to you or any third party for any termination of your access to the Services or deletion of your Account or any User Content.

-You may stop using the Services at any time.
-We may suspend or terminate your access if we believe you have violated these Terms or if we stop providing the Services.
-Sections that by their nature should survive termination (e.g., ownership, disclaimers, limitations of liability, indemnity) will survive.
+Sections that by their nature should survive termination (including, without limitation, ownership provisions, warranty disclaimers, indemnities, and limitations of liability) shall survive termination.

 ---